 Other Funding Opportunities for Cornell Undergraduates

 The Cornell Lab of Ornithology manages a number of additional funds that support undergraduate student research, semester and summer jobs, expeditions, and activities that align with the Cornell Lab’s broad mission.
 The Lab currently does not have funds to support University financial aid or similar tuition scholarships to individuals, and most of these opportunities are limited to Cornell undergraduates who are in good academic standing.
-To initiate a conversation about these funding opportunities, students or their advisor/mentor should obtain our simple funding request form by emailing Myrah Bridwell at firstname.lastname@example.org.
+To initiate a conversation about these funding opportunities, students or their advisor/mentor should obtain our simple funding request form by emailing David Bonter.

 Philip H. Bartels ’71 Scholars

 Two Bartels Scholars are appointed annually to engage in a paid, eight-week summer opportunity.
 This opportunity is open to Cornell undergraduates who would conduct the proposed project during the summer in collaboration with a Cornell Lab of Ornithology faculty or staff member.
 Although Bartels Scholars most commonly focus on research, any Lab-related activity may be appropriate.
 Nominations for Bartels scholars are initiated by a Lab faculty or staff member.
-Students interested in this opportunity should discuss it with their Lab-based mentor or supervisor or contact Myrah Bridwell at email@example.com.
+Students interested in this opportunity should discuss it with their Lab-based mentor or supervisor, then contact David Bonter.
 Nominations for the forthcoming summer should be submitted by March 31.

-We are looking for volunteers of all abilities to assist with the programs and operations of the Visitor Center.
-If you love birds and want to be around others who share your interests, you are invited to join our Visitor Center volunteer corps!
+We have a long tradition of volunteers of all abilities assisting with the programs and operations of the Visitor Center.
+If you love birds and want to be around others who share your interests, look for an opportunity to join our Visitor Center volunteer corps!
 We anticipate volunteer positions will resume when the Visitor Center reopens in spring 2024.

 From our Visitor Center overlooking Sapsucker Woods Pond, the Cornell Lab of Ornithology offers opportunities for visitors to connect with the Lab and learn about its mission to interpret and conserve the earth’s biological diversity.
 Birders, school classes, families, and nature lovers come to the Lab to walk the trails, watch birds, view the art, use the library, and learn from exhibits, tours, guided walks, seminars, and other programs.